Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

 <!-- #region deletable=true editable=true -->
 ## Pandas data structures

-In pandas, table-like data are stored in two-dimensional DataFrames with labeled rows and columns.
+In pandas, table-like data are stored in two-dimensional `DataFrame` with labeled rows and columns.
 You can think of the pandas DataFrame as a programmable spreadsheet.
 The pandas DataFrame was originally inspired by dataframes that are in-built in the R programming language.
-One-dimensional sequences of values are stored in pandas Series.
+One-dimensional sequences of values are stored in pandas `Series`.
 One row or one column in a pandas DataFrame is actually a pandas Series.
 You can think of a pandas Series as a clever list.
 These pandas structures incorporate a number of things we've already encountered, such as indices, data stored in a collection, and data types.

 ![Pandas data structures](./../img/pandas-structures.png)